The 1-1 Parenting Principle

 What If I Am A Single Parent And Cannot Get Personal Restoration Time?

 Being a single parent is difficult, but 1-1 still works.
 You can still claim your free time.
 Of course, your child will be with you, but you can and must claim your minutes.
-If you read "The 1-1 Story" on this website, you'll see what Paul did on a 4-day camping trip without his wife to help him out with their twin boys when they did not listen.
-That was the day he actually and literally stumbled upon The 1-1 Parenting Principle.
+If you read "The 1-1 Story" on this website, you'll see what Paul did on a 4-day camping trip without his wife to help him out with his twin boys when they did not make a good choice.
+That was the day he figuratively and literally stumbled upon 1-1 Family.
 Minutes can be claimed for restoration time without needing someone to watch your child.
-You can be in the very same room, but your time needs to be uninterrupted.
+You can be in the very same room with your child, but your time needs to be uninterrupted.

 Isn't The 1-1 Parenting Principle A Bit Harsh On The Child?

-This always depends on how the parent interprets The 1-1 Parenting Principle.
-Every parenting method can be misinterpreted.
+Not at all.
+The 1-1 Family techniques are a non-punishment, non-threatening approach to motivate your child to make their own good choices.
+Every parenting method, however, can be misinterpreted and misused.
 1-1 is meant to provide a healthy connection between the parent and the child and enrich their relationship.
 We're not advocating a dictatorship-like approach to 1-1.
-Results have shown that when parents use The 1-1 Parenting Principle, the relationship between the parent and child improved greatly.
-Children listen more and do more fun things together when natural consequences are involved.
+Results have shown that when parents use the 1-1 Family techniques, the relationship between the parent and child improved greatly.
+Children make better choices and families do more fun things together as a result.

 Do I Need To Count Minutes For Every Little Thing?